The Game of Cycles for Grids and Select Theta Graphs: Rectangular Grids

 \begin{theorem} Consider a graph that is a grid of $a \times b$ vertices, where exactly one of $a$ or $b$ is odd.
 Player 1 has a winning strategy for this gameboard. \end{theorem}

 \begin{proof}

 Because one of the dimensions of the grid is odd, there is exactly one self-involutive edge under the involution of 180 degree rotation.
 Player 1 starts by playing this self-involutive edge.
-That is, if the move is $x \rightarrow y$, then $x = y^{\prime}$ and $y = x^{\prime}$.
+That is, if the move is $u \rightarrow v$, then $u = v^{\prime}$ and $v = u^{\prime}$.

-From here, whenever Player 2 plays $x \rightarrow y$, Player 1 should respond with $y^{\prime} \rightarrow x^{\prime}$, unless it is possible to complete a cycle, in which case Player 1 will do that instead.
+From here, whenever Player 2 plays $x \rightarrow y$, Player 1 should respond with $x^{\prime} \rightarrow y^{\prime}$, unless it is possible to complete a cycle, in which case Player 1 will do that instead.

-Assume that up until this point in the game, Player 1 has used this strategy.
-Then, we will show that Player 1's move must always be available, legal, and will not create a winning move for Player 2.
+Assume that up until a certain point in the game, Player 1 has used this strategy.
+Then, we will show that Player 1's move must be available, legal, and it will not create a winning move for Player 2.

 Player 1's move must be available.
 If the move $y^{\prime} \rightarrow x^{\prime}$ had already been played, then there are two cases.
 Either Player 1 played it in response to $x \rightarrow y$ having been played earlier, in which case, Player 2 could not have played $x \rightarrow y$ on the most recent move.
 Or, if Player 2 played $y^{\prime} \rightarrow x^{\prime}$, then Player 1 would have played $x \rightarrow y$ in response, which means Player 2 couldn't have played $x \rightarrow y$ on the most recent move.